snowman-repos/book/project_managers/README.md

 - change can be tooo easy, relies on a good plan to ensure final product is what was originally proposed
 - takes a commitment to do it right, can't skip meetings etc.
+- flexibility allows for potential scope creep
+- increased feedback loops may piss off some clients

 When should you use Agile methodology?